 Secondly, form references the specific characteristics of different genres.
 Literary fiction takes its shape not only in language and a given verbal style, but also in other ways that differ in length, content, and other genre-specific characteristics.
 Literary fiction usually takes the shape of a specific genre in order to be comprehensible.
 This recognisability of generic characteristics is important since during their readerly socialisation, recipients have learned about and familiarised themselves with various genres and what to expect from them in the reception process.
 Recipients therefore approach texts of various genres in a specific attitude of expectations; they expect different forms depending on whether they read a lyrical, a dramatic or an epic text.
 On a smaller scale, these expectations also differ depending on whether a novel or a short story is being read.
 This not only concerns the outer presentation either in form of stanzas and verses, dramatic dialogues or longer narrative texts, but also the content of the respective text.
 Readers have different expectations toward, for example, a romantic novel than toward a Künstlerroman because of their experience with literature.

 Thirdly, form also refers to the material shape of literary fiction.
-It is thereby frequently used synonymously with form in the sense of ‘the shape of books.’
+It is thereby frequently used synonymously with form in the sense of ‘the shape of books’.

 The term ‘form’ hence not only denotes the style of literary fiction, but also the conventions of different genres and the material configuration of a narrative.
 All three types of form have different functions, but all are necessary for fiction to be intelligible: style allows for verbal comprehension, generic characteristics allow for a tested and practiced engagement with literature, and materiality and mediality grant tangibility (also in the metaphorical sense of the word).